 EU citizens automatically have the right to work in France.
 If you are British and moved to France before 31stDecember 2020, you are protected by the Brexit Withdrawal Agreement.
 You should have applied by now for a titre de séjour under this protection which, among other things, gives you the right to work in France.
 Your residency card will say ‘toutes activités professionnelles’ on the back.
 This allows you to set up a business or apply for any job.

-If you moved to France after this date, or are not British or a EU citizen, you need a long stay visa to stay in the country beyond 90 days.
+If you moved to France after this date, or are a non-EU citizen, you need a long stay visa to stay in the country beyond 90 days.
 There are several types of visa but some of them restrict or prohibit work.
 Make sure you research thoroughly in order to choose the right one for your circumstances.
+Our guide to work visas and permits in France has all the details.

 Should I Look For A Job in France Or Go Freelance?